humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet/index.md

 edit the music further below.

-The spreadsheet toolbar contains a text box and four icons:
+The spreadsheet toolbar contains a text box and five icons:

 <br>